taocpp/PEGTL/doc/Rules-and-Grammars.md

 ## Rule Comparisons

-The following tables show how groups of related combinators differ by giving examples of their respective matching behaviours.
+The following tables compare groups of related combinators by showing their matching behaviours on some sample inputs.

 A quoted string indicates that the rule matched on the input, and shows which part of the input was consumed.
 The unquoted letter '**f**' stands for a "local failure" where the rule returns `false`.
 The unquoted letter '**E**' stands for a "global failure" where the rule throws a `parse_error_base`-derived exception.

+### Implied Preamble

 ```c++
 using namespace tao::pegtl;